Application and Selection Process | Program Responsibilities| Program Benefits

 Q: What types of positions have past residents taken after completing the residency?

 A: Completion of a pharmacy residency program opens the door to many different employment opportunities.
 We work with our residents to help find the opportunity that best suits their interests and skills.
-Our residents from 2013 and 2014 have taken positions in the Chicagoland area as Clinical Managers.
+Our past residents have taken positions as Clinical managers or clinical project coordinators.

 Q: What opportunities are available at NorthShore?